SeungUkLee/sl/README.md

 >
 > `slang` is experimental language.
 >
-> This language was created while studying Haskell, PLT and may contain the wrong code.
+> This language was created while studying Haskell and PLT, so it may contain the wrong code.
 >
 > Please, don't use it for anything important.
 >